Tap and go: How to make contactless payments

 Key takeaways

-How do I make a contactless tap-and-go payment?
+How do I make a contactless tap-and-go payment with my debit card?

 The beauty of making a contactless payment is that it's super fast and really easy to do.